ajpotts01/ajp-cloud-resume/application/cloud_blog/content/blog/10-cloud-run-service-yaml/post.md

 Automated deployments and continuous delivery always has a bit of an open-world video game feel to it.
 There are many different ways one can deploy a piece of software and at times it feels like there's no right or wrong way, just your preferred one.

 The whole "DevOps" engineering topic has been a favourite lately.
 This is not influenced only by the construction of this blog.
 It is also influenced by my work as a data engineer over the last two years.
-"DevOps" in itself shouldn't really be the term for someone's role - but it has been co-opted over time in the same way that software "engineers" stole that label from the real engineers out there.
+There is an argument that "DevOps" in itself shouldn't really be the term for someone's role.
+Maybe that's right, but it has been co-opted over time in the same way that software "engineers" stole that label from the real engineers out there, and the word "literally" doesn't mean "literally" anymore.
 That's an argument for another day.

 In my data engineering work, I have largely used shell commands in CI/CD runners to get my deployments done.
 These are usually interacting with cloud CLIs, building [Docker](https://www.docker.com) images, running unit tests, etc. These work fine, but I'm sure everyone reading this knows of the pain of getting shell commands exactly right.